-The purpose of a Rating Strategy is to consider the rating options available to Council under the LGA and how Council's choices in applying these options contribute towards delivering an equitable rating outcome for the community.
-The choices available to Council in a Rating Strategy affect the distribution of rate contributions across the community rather than how much in total is collected.
+The purpose of a Rating Strategy is to consider the rating options available to Council under the Local Government Act (1989), and how Council's choices in applying these options contribute towards delivering an equitable rating outcome for the community.
+The choices available to Council in a Rating Strategy effect the distribution of rate contributions across the community rather than how much in total is collected.

-Council recognises that a taxation system based solely upon the property wealth tax valuation methodology of personal property is an imperfect system and understands that individual circumstances may not be adequately addressed on a case by case basis.
+Council recognise that a taxation system based solely upon the property wealth tax valuation methodology of personal property is an imperfect system and understand that individual circumstances may not be adequately addressed on a case by case basis.

-A Rating Strategy Review Committee, which comprised a cross-section of rate-paying stakeholders, three Councillors and an independent non-voting chair-person to oversee the review of the Rating Strategy, met over 8 meetings between October 2017 and February 2018.
-Following a presentation by the committee to Council on the 21st February 2018, it was determined that there was insufficient evidence to support making the changes recommended by the committee for the 2018/19 budget and that Council would look to undertake its own review over the following 12 months in time for the 2019/20 budget.
+The Rating Strategy Review Committee which consisted of a cross-section of rate-paying stakeholders, three Councillors and an independent non-voting chair-person to oversee the review of the Rating Strategy met over 8 meetings between October 2017 and February 2018.
+Following a presentation by the committee to Council on the 21st February 2018, it was determined based on the differing views of both the committee and the Council that there was insufficient evidence to support making the changes recommended by the committee for the current 18/19 budget and that Council would look to do their own review over the following 12 months in time for the 19/20 budget.